divyamagwl/PoolIIIT/README.md

 ### Installation

+Open two terminals in the main repo for backend and frontend.

+Terminal 1

+	cd backend
 	python3 -m venv venv
 	. venv/bin/activate
 	pip install -r requirements.txt

+Terminal 2

+	npm install

 ### Run the application

+Terminal 1

 	python3 manage.py runserver

+Terminal 2

+	npm start

 ## About the repo

-This is the backend of PoolIIIT (frontend will be added soon).
-Tech stack used is Django and Django REST API.
+This is the frontend and backend of PoolIIIT website.

+### Tech stack

+	Backend 	: Django and Django REST API
+	Frontend	: React and Ant Design UI

 Features:
 ---------